 Since 1979, the World Economic Forum has been taking the temperature of long-term economic growth and productivity in its Global Competitiveness Report.

-The 2019 edition covers 141 economies, accounting for 99% of the world’s GDP – and finds that, a decade on from the global financial crisis, most economies are still stuck in a cycle of low productivity growth.
+The latest edition covers 141 economies, accounting for 99% of the world’s GDP – and finds that a decade on from the global financial crisis, most economies are still stuck in a cycle of low productivity growth.